Iss Pyaar Ko Kya Naam Doon 3: Gul Khan Unaffected By Barun Sobti-Sanaya Irani Fans’ Hate Comments!

 Barun was recently seen with Surbhi Jyoti in a web series Tanhaiyan.
 A few fans said that they loved Barun and Sanaya's jodi more than Surbhi and Barun.
 But most of them liked the show, just because of Barun.
 The show became the most watched show on Hotstar.

 Well, we hope the same thing happens in case of Iss Pyaar Ko Kya Naam Doon 3.
-Barun and Sanaya is iconic jodi and no one can replace.
+Barun and Sanaya is an iconic jodi that no one can replace.
 But, let's see how the makers will show Barun and Shivani's chemistry on-screen!
 Who knows there might me another iconic jodi in the making!

 What say guys?
 Hit the comment box to share your views...